Omosquary/simple_shell/README.md

 Simple Shell
-Simple Shell is a project for students at Holberton School.
+Simple Shell is a project for students at Alx School.
 The project test everything we have learned about the C programming language and our skills for work as a team and planning for a long term project.

 Description
 The Simple Shell is a simple UNIX command interpreter written in C. The program runs based on bash commands obtained from the input stream by the user, the respective command typed by the user in executed as if in a UNIX shell.

 Requirements
 Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 14.04 LTS Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic All your files should end with a new line
+All your files will be compiled on Ubuntu 20.04 LTS Your C programs and functions will be compiled with gcc using the Options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
 A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl